10 Best Family Movies on Paramount+ (Nov 2023)

 ‘Teenage Mutant Ninja Turtles: Mutant Mayhem’ is the latest movie on this list.
 While many of us will already know the four turtles who were brought up by a ninja rat in the sewers, there are many who may not be familiar with them.
 Teenage Mutant Ninja Turtles are a group of four turtles, Michelangelo, Leonardo, Raphael, and Donatello, who are very well-trained in ninjutsu.
 Despite growing up in the sewers, they long for human interaction against their master Splinter’s orders.
 What made these creatures sentient was a mutagen that fell into the New York City sewers.

 The animated movie (7th theatrical release of the TMNT franchise) is directed by Jeff Rowe, who co-wrote the screenplay with Seth Rogen along with Evan Goldberg, Dan Hernandez, and Benji Samit.
-It shows how the turtles try to merge with the New Yorkers and make themselves feel accepted, but to do that, they will have to face a bunch of mutants bent on eradicating humans.
+It shows how the turtles try to merge with the New Yorkers and make themselves feel accepted.
+To do that, they will have to face a bunch of mutants bent on eradicating humans.
 The voice cast includes Shamon Brown Jr. as Michelangelo, Nicolas Cantu as Leonardo, Brady Noon as Raphael, Micah Abbey as Donatello, and Jackie Chan as Splinter.
 If you have kids who are more into action stuff, this movie will serve as a great watch that you can experience here.

-3. Lemony Snicket’s A Series Of Unfortunate Events (2004)
+2. Lemony Snicket’s A Series Of Unfortunate Events (2004)

 The description of fun would be incomplete without the mention of a movie featuring Jim Carrey.
 And ‘Lemony Snicket’s A Series Of Unfortunate Events’ is one of the top contenders for that position.
 Directed by Brad Silberling, the movie tells the story of the young Baudelaire siblings, 14-year-old Violet (Emily Browning), 12-year-old Klaus (Liam Aiken), and their baby sister Sunny.
 After a fire burns down their mansion, the orphaned kids arrive at their distant relative Count Olaf’s (Carrey) place.

 Olaf, a stage actor, is a wicked, scheme-plotting, hideous fellow who wants to inherit the wealth that Violet is supposed to inherit.
-What follows are the different ways in which Olaf tries to get his hands on the inheritance, including a play that will make him little Violet’s legal husband and, therefore, make him access the inheritance.
+What follows are the different ways Olaf tries to get his hands on the inheritance, including a play that will make him little Violet’s legal husband and, therefore, make him access the inheritance.
 And thanks to Carrey’s craft, we have a ball throughout.
 Alongside those mentioned, the cast also includes Meryl Streep as the kids’ aunt Josephine and Jude Law as Lemony Snicket, the guy who narrates the story.
 You can check out the film here.

-2. Rango (2011)
+1. Rango (2011)

 If there is ever an animal counterpart of Johnny Depp to be made, it should be a chameleon.
 Period.
 The way Depp has breathed life into the character of Rango, a pet chameleon who ends up in the Western town of Dirt, cannot be overstated.
 Directed by Gore Verbinski, the movie shows how Rango, using his passion for acting, convinces the Dirt folk (desert animals) about his shooting skills and is made the new sheriff of the water-deprived town after inadvertently killing a hawk that had been terrorizing the town.